Category Archives: Service

 Using the archive

-Digital use of the archive is possible, and we continue to help researchers by mail or over the phone.
-That includes sending them (free of charge) excerpts from our bibliographical database on whatever subject they are working on or (for a fee) scanning material for scholarly or journalistic purposes.
+Aside of that, digital use of the archive from abroad is possible.
+For your detailed inquiry, please send us an e-mail to archiv@jazzinstitut.de or call us by phone (dial ++49 for Germany).
+That service includes sending excerpts from our bibliographical database ("Jazz-Index") on whatever subject you are working on (free of charge) as well as scanning material for scholarly or journalistic purposes (for a fee).
 More details below...

 We are happy that you will visit the Jazzinstitut Darmstadt for your research project.
 In order to make your stay here as effective as possible, we would like to give you some information about how to use our collections.